We have been notified that trash pickup this week will be delayed by one day. Trash will be picked up on Friday 01/21/2022.

 City Council currently has two open wards, Ward II and Ward IV.
 Please click on the links below to access the advertisement and requirements for each ward.
 NOTE: deadline for submittals to the Clerk are Friday, January 21, 2022 at 12:00 (Noon).

 Mayor James Patrick Graven was re-elected to office on November 2, 2021 and will begin his new term on January 1, 2022 .
 Jim grew up in North Olmsted and spent his high school summers working in Olmsted Falls as a trash collector to earn money for college.
 He graduated from St. Ignatius High School in 1980.

 Jim attended Bowling Green State University, where he earned a Bachelor of Arts degree in Political Science in 1984.
 He served as a firefighter in the City of Toledo beginning in 1985, and also attended The University of Toledo School of Law, earning his Juris Doctorate in 1989.
 He was both a firefighter and attorney from 1990-2015.
 He has long been civic-minded, holding several positions on municipal and professional boards and commissions.
-Jim is an active member of Olmsted Kiwanis, Police and Fire Retirees of Ohio, West Shore Bar Association, West Side Irish-American Club, Knights of Columbus and Olmsted Falls Historical Society.
+Jim is an active member of Police and Fire Retirees of Ohio, West Shore Bar Association, West Side Irish-American Club, Knights of Columbus and Olmsted Falls Historical Society.

 His law practice concentrated in the areas of securities arbitration and investment law.
 He is also a third-generation firefighter, who retired with the rank of Lieutenant in 2015.
 Both his father and grandfather were firefighters with the City of Cleveland.

-Jim and his wife, Teresa, have grown twin daughters, Samantha and Jessica.
-Samantha and her husband, Pete, will welcome their first child in 2018.
-Jim and Teresa are also active members of St. Mary of the Falls Church in Olmsted Falls.
+Jim and his wife, Teresa, have grown twin daughters, Samantha and Jessica, son-in-law Pete, grand-daughter Adeline, and West Highland Terrier Charlie.
+Jim and Teresa are also members of St. Mary of the Falls Church in Olmsted Falls.